Monadical-SAS/llmeval/README.md

 - Python 3.8+
 - uv package manager
-- cubbix with goose image
+- [Cubbi](https://github.com/monadical-sas/cubbi) with goose image, with at least one provider configured
-- LITELLM_API_KEY environment variable

 ## Usage